LaurentRDC/dissertation/content/scattering.md

 ```{.matplotlib #fig:scattering-potential file="figures/scattering/scatt-potential.py" caption="Demonstration of the electrostatic potential of atoms, which scatters electrons. **a)** Radial view of the electrostatic potential in real-space **b)** Radial view of the electrostatic potential in reciprocal space, also known as the *atomic form factor*."}
 ```

-The contribution of individual electronic orbitals to the atomic form factor for electrons[@Zheng2009] will be discussed in @sec:snse.
+The contribution of individual electronic orbitals to the atomic form factor for electrons is discussed in Zheng *et al.*[@Zheng2009].

 ### Scattering potential of a crystal